jurayev/intro-sdc-traffic-light-classifier-py/README.md

 Unit tests results are:
 ```
-$ TEST PASSED
-The `one_hot_encode` function works as expected!
-$ TEST PASSED
+--------------------------RUNNING UNIT TESTS--------------------------------
+TEST PASSED: one_hot_encode() works as expected for RED images!
+TEST PASSED: one_hot_encode() works as expected for YELLOW images!
+TEST PASSED: one_hot_encode() works as expected for GREEN images!
-No misclassified Red images are classified as Green!
+TEST PASSED: test_red_as_green() - No misclassified Red images are classified as Green!
 ```

 ## License